AMProgramsc/WarningList/README.md

 # Launching the program

-* Run exe file in Debug folder
+* Unpack and run exe file in Debug folder

 -------------------------------
 # License information
 Extended WarningList is provided under the Apache License 2.0.